vitalii-samoilenko/voicemeeter-deskband/readme.md

 ### Features

-- Resizable (lock/unlock taskbar to adjust)
+- Windows 10: Resizable (lock/unlock taskbar to adjust)
+- Windows 11: Scalable
-- Interactive (left click/right click/middle click/wheel/left hold and move)
+- Interactive (left click/middle click/right click/wheel/left hold and move)
+- Customizable

-#### Customization
+### Customization

 By default UI is animated with target ~120 FPS (will be capped by monitor refresh rate if less and Windows message dispatch workload)